hgzimmerman/HLWNPA/README.md

 # HLWNPA - Henry's Language With No Pronounceable Acronym
-I figured that I could write a programming language in the timespan of about a week, with 0 thought put into it beforehand, and maybe get a workable result.
+I started this project to see what I could acomplish in about a week's worth of work, without any prior knowledge about language design.
-This is that possibly workable result.
+What I got looked sort of like a programming language.
-I did this just to see what I could acomplish with no prior experience with language design or compiler theory.
+I have since continued to work on this language, adding additional features it didn't have after the first week, like hoisting, file includes and operator precedence.

 # Process
 I defined what the AST should look like, then defined a syntax that would parse input to that AST, and then implemented a REPL.
 I then proceeded to graft things onto the AST and syntax parser once I had a minimal language.

 # Features